navegs/DocumentQueue/README.md

 ## Installation

-Create database using `/app/sql/documentmanager.sql`
+* Create database using `/app/sql/documentmanager.sql`

-Default database creates the following:
+* Create database user using your preferred method and ensure the user has permissions to the database

+By default, the script creates the `document_manager` database, required tables and the following seed data:
 * **Roles:**
   * ADMIN
   * ADVISOR